CodingGarden/landscaping/README.md

 * Limit your suggestion to 1 category
 * Be as descriptive as possible

+## Upvote an Idea

+To show your support for an idea, [emoji react](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) to the top comment on the issue.

+Also, you can add a comment to the issue describing why you think the idea is a good one.

 ## Types of Ideas

 * [💡 App Idea](#app-idea)